 The width of your skis will contribute to how it feels and performs.
 The measurement is taken from the middle of the ski, usually at the narrowest point.
 Narrow widths will offer a quicker turn, while wider waist widths offer better flotation in powder.

 Ski dimensions will be given in a 3-number format; tip, waist, and tail.

 The turn radius will also contribute to how your skis feel and perform.
 The turn radius is given in metres.
-The narrower the ski’s width in relation to its tip and tail indicates a shorter turn radius and deeper sidecut.
+The narrower the ski’s width in relation to its tip and tail, the shorter its turn radius and deeper the sidecut.